 If you're reading this, then you've most likely already decided that you want to install a set of French doors in your home.
 Bringing the outdoors inside or adding a little extra flair to your interior design.
 But before you pull the trigger on that order, you might want to consider something very important.
 Your French doors should be as unique as your home, as we all know that no two homes are ever 100% alike.
 Sizing is particularly important.
 If your french doors are too small or too large for the intended opening, you're going to have to put in a lot of extra work sorting out the space.
-We know you don't want to do that, so here we've compiled a short, yet comprehensive guide that will help you ensure that your French doors fit just right!
+We know you don't want to do that, so here we've compiled a short, yet comprehensive guide that will help you ensure that your external French doors fit just right!

 French Door Sizes